codeigniterpower/Arrayz/README.md

 $arrayz($array)->where('id','1')->get();

-For Non-Framework PHP's, include the file. create instance, by following,
+For Non-Framework PHPs, include the file. create instance, by following,

 $arrayz = new Arrayz;